Electronic media: Electronic information storage

 The history of electronic information storage dates back to the 18th century, with the invention of punched cards and paper tape in 1725 and 1846, respectively.
 Early forms of electronic storage were used to store simple text and numerical data.
 In the late 19th century, the invention of the phonograph cylinder and disk in 1857 and 1877, respectively, allowed for the recording and storage of audio data.
 In 1876, the invention of film allowed for the recording and storing of moving images.

 In 1941, the invention of random-access memory (RAM) allowed for storing and retrieving digital data at high speeds and is still in use today.
 Barcodes were first invented in 1952 for use in grocery stores.
 The Universal Product Code (UPC) was standardized in 1973, allowing for storing and retrieving product information in a digital format.

 In 1969, the invention of laser discs allowed for the storage and playback of high-quality video and audio data, but the format was short-lived, with its commercial life ending in 1978.
 Compact discs (CDs) were invented in 1982 and quickly became a popular medium for storing and playing back digital audio data.
 DVDs were introduced in 1993, offering higher storage capacity and the ability to store video data.

 Various media formats

-In telecommunication, the word "media" (or "contents") refers to the different types of digital information that can be stored, transmitted, and consumed through electronic devices.
+In telecommunication, the word media refers to the different types of digital information that can be stored, transmitted, and consumed through electronic devices.
 The history of content formats dates back to the late 19th century when the first audio recording was created.